-5.39 Additional provision, if required in order to meet longer term concreting sand and gravel landbank requirements, will be addressed through a mid-term review of the Joint Plan in line with Policy M02.

-Planning permission will be granted for development of sites allocated in the Joint Plan subject to compliance with other relevant policies.
+- 5.40 Additional provision, if required in order to meet longer term concreting sand and gravel landbank requirements, will be addressed through a 5 yearly review of the Joint Plan in line with Policy M02. - 5.41 Planning permission will be granted for development of sites allocated in the Joint Plan subject to compliance with other relevant policies.
 Proposals will also be expected to demonstrate that any relevant development requirements for the allocation, as identified in Appendix 1, have been addressed, and incorporate appropriate provision for mitigation where necessary.